Skip to content

 ros2 launch fast_lio mapping_bag.launch.py config_file:=ouster128.yaml bag_folder:=data/corridor_ground_1/

-If everything goes well, you should be able to see the output of running the FASTLIO algorithm similar to the following video:
+If everything goes well, you should see a visualization like the following video:

-In the above video, on the bottom-left corner, you can see the image from the forward looking camera.
-This image is not being used in by FASTLIO at all, and only is displayed to give you an idea about the environment that the robot is moving in, so that you can compare with the map being generated and displayed.
+In the above video, on the bottom-left corner, you can see the image from the forward-looking camera.
+This image is not being used by FASTLIO at all.
+It is displayed to give you an idea about the environment that the robot is exploring, and to intuitively verify the map being generated.

-One of the main qualitative measures of how a SLAM algorithm is doing (judging the accuracy), is by looking at the correspondance of the map segments at locations that the robot revisits a location.
-In this demo that run, the robot traverses a corridor area and comes back at its starting position, and surprusingly, the map does not experience a noticable deviation (the wall surfaces of the new scans almost match the map that was created before).
-And this is a good indication and FASTLIO, despite being only an Odometry algorithm and not having loop closure mechanism, is pretty competetive in terms of accuracy.
+One of the main qualitative measures of how a SLAM algorithm is doing, is by looking at the correspondence of the map segments at locations that the robot revisits.
+In this demo, the robot traverses a corridor area and comes back at its starting position.
+Surprisingly, the map does not experience a noticeable deviation.
+The wall surfaces of the new scans almost match the map that was created before.
+This is an indication of accuracy and proves that FASTLIO, despite being only an odometry algorithm (not having loop closure mechanism), is pretty competitive.

-This map could be even more dense, and we intentionally lowered the density of published map to keep the UI more responsive.
-We will go over the parameters of FASTLIO in a short time.
-But the true map that is being maintained in your computers memory looks more like the right image in below figure.
-This high density is thanks to the dense LiDAR sensor Ouster OS1-128 used in this experiment.
-It is worth noting that this sensitivity to high density map creation is not caused by the FASTLIO and is more of the visualization software (RViz) limitation:
+The discussed map can be even more dense.
+We intentionally lowered the density of the published map to keep the UI more responsive.
+We will explore the parameters of FASTLIO in the next section.
+However, the true local map that is being maintained in the computer's memory, looks more like the right image in the figure below.
+This high density is possible thanks to the dense LiDAR sensor Ouster OS1-128, used in this experiment.
+It is worth noting that this sensitivity to high density map creation is not mainly caused by the FASTLIO, and is more related to the visualization software (RViz) limitation:

 1 1